jiahuei/check-changes-action/README.md

 ## Inputs

-- `watch-dir`: Space-delimited list of directories to look for changes.
+- `watch-dirs`: Space-delimited list of directories to look for changes.

 ## Outputs

-- `has-changes`: `1` if changes were detected in any of the directories, otherwise `0`.
+- `has-changes`: `'true'` if changes were detected in any of the directories, otherwise `'false'`.

 ## Example Usage